 Cannondale Topstone Neo Model Line

-It might weigh heavier at 40 pound, but it packs a lot of punches power- and range-wise.
-Expect around 70 to 80 miles on a full charge.
+It might weigh heavier at 40 pounds (18 kg), but it packs a lot of punches power- and range-wise.
+Expect around 70 to 80 miles (110 to 130 km) on a full charge.
 And is there really room to question the Bosch Performance Line Speed mid-drive motor?
-If you can’t get enough of torque then choose this behemoth.
+If you can’t get enough torque then choose this behemoth.
 Another aspect we love is the way its overall geometry and design aids in boosting traction and handling.
 Truly, an amazing gravel e-bike.

-We invite you to take a closer look at the Cannondale Topstone Neo electric bike model line – model info, check current price via REI.com.
+Do not miss an introduction to Cannondale Topstone Neo Lefty.
+We also invite you to take a closer look at the Cannondale Topstone Neo electric bike model line – model info, check current price via REI.com.

 Cannondale Trail Neo Model Line